Rules! Rules! Rules!

 Rule 5: Make Smart Choices.

-This way, we “Keep your dear teacher happy.”
+This way, we “Keep your dear learning community happy.”

 We will be practicing many components of our rules and routines every day.
 Students will receive the opportunity to practice following our rules during class time.
 We will learn what each rule means and the steps to achieve them.
 We will use our agendas for daily communication on how well the rules were being followed or broken as needed.